 Read the egg roll wrapper instructions and prepare them accordingly.
 If they require soaking, do so.

-Using lightly wet hands, scoop out golf ball sized portions of the pork mixture.
-Place each portion onto an egg roll wrapper, fold it lengthways, and close it up on either end.
+Using lightly wet hands, scoop out golf ball-sized portions of the pork mixture.
+Place each portion onto an egg roll wrapper, fold it lengthways, and close it up on either end- the filling should stay compact but not so tightly that the wrapper tears.
 Repeat this process until you have 25 egg rolls.

 Add oil to a non-stick pan.
-Once hot, fry the spring rolls until they are golden and crispy on both sides, around 4-5 minutes.
+Once hot, fry the spring rolls until golden and crispy on both sides, about 4-5 minutes.

 Place the cooked harumaki on a paper towel to soak up excess oil.
 Serve immediately.